 Some people may also argue that there is a strong placebo effect which may explain the strong early results that you’ve probably seen on social media.
 This is certainly a very real possibility.
 However it is worth mentioning that, placebo or not, the results are there.

-Does this help?
-Let me know in the comments below.
+Let me know what you think in the comments below.
 If you have any questions regarding the charts please ask in the comments to receive your answer.